Get to Know

-Since 2007, Matt Hsu (pronounced "shoe") has been helping people train their bodies to feel strong and pain free.
+Since 2007, Matt Hsu (pronounced "shoe") has been helping people beat pain and get strong.

 Matt has helped executives, managers, and programmers of top Silicon Valley companies including Facebook, Apple, Google, and Quora.
 He's worked abroad with key people at various top level banking, legal, and large retail firms in Hong Kong as well as with motivated individuals in Dubai, United Arab Emirates.
 He's worked with Navy SEALs, former and current pro athletes in the NFL and MLB, physicians, nurses, physical therapists, and with a wide range of business owners, moms, dads, weekend warriors, and hardcore desk jockeys.

-He co-created the FAI Fix, the world's first online program dedicated to helping people everywhere understand and beat femoroacetabular impingement without surgery.
+He co-created the FAI Fix, the world's first online program dedicated to helping people beat hip pain attributed to femoroacetabular impingement without surgery.
 He has been a driving force behind multiple online programs - like the Shoulder Fix - that have helped thousands of people improve their mobility and get their lives back.

-When not at the office or at the gym lifting weights or doing some kind of exercise, he can be found reading books, dancing, and trying to extricate himself from the tendrils of the internet.
+When not at the office or at the gym lifting weights or doing some kind of exercise, he's reading, dancing, and trying to extricate himself from the addictive tendrils of the internet.

 Vincent began his journey in health and fitness as a competitive powerlifter.
 Using his single-minded work ethic, he soon rose to set new California records in his weight class.
 Yet not longer after, he found himself hitting a wall.

 Though able to lift jaw-dropping weights with ease, he also began struggling with chronic injuries.
 Despite being stronger and fitter than he'd ever been before, his quality of life was then at its lowest.
 This frustrated him to no end.
 At his worst, he could not even reach for the floor without feeling sharp pains shoot down his back.